Cold Sore Recovery Timeline: Four Cases on the Labisan Lip Balm and Graviola Protocol (Day 0 to 120 Hours)

 Case 3: friction-triggered HSV vesicle cluster on the upper inner thigh.
 Day 0 fresh outbreak, 48 hour partial crusting, 120 hour near-complete resolution.

-Outcome: at 48 hours the cluster was visibly smaller and partially crusted, with surrounding redness reduced.
-By 120 hours the crusts had shed and only a faint pink residual remained.
-No new vesicles appeared during the five-day window.
-The user resumed light running on day six and full training volume on day eight without recurrence in the following 30 days.
+Outcome: at 48 hours the cluster was smaller and partially crusted with reduced redness.
+By 120 hours the crusts had shed to a faint pink residual.
+No new vesicles in the 5-day window.
+The user resumed light running on day 6 and full training volume on day 8 without recurrence in the following 30 days.

 Case 4: Cheek, Female, Travel and Sun Exposure Trigger

-Subject: woman, late twenties, fair to medium skin tone with subtle freckling.
-Trigger: long-haul flight followed by two days of intense sun exposure on a beach holiday with no UV protection on the cheek and lip area.
-The combination of sleep debt, dehydration, and UV stress reactivated a latent HSV-1 infection at a peri-oral site (on the cheek, just outside the lip border, rather than on the lip itself, which is a common spread pattern).
+Subject: woman, late twenties, fair to medium skin with subtle freckling.
+Trigger: long-haul flight plus 2 days of intense sun exposure on a beach holiday with no UV protection on the cheek and lip area.
+Combined sleep debt, dehydration, and UV stress reactivated a latent HSV-1 infection at a peri-oral site on the cheek just outside the lip border (a common spread pattern).

 Day zero peri-oral HSV-1 lesion on a woman's cheek just outside the lip border with vesicle cluster and surrounding redness